 The government of the United States sides providers over patients when it passes liability limitations for providers without also giving the same protection to patients.
 One must sigh at the fact that they don't even know why patients need that protection.

 It's not supposed to be that way in the USA

-For instance, in some communities when a physician rapes you the most you can sue him for is $250,000.
+For instance, in some communities when a physician rapes you the most for which you can sue him is $250,000.
 But if you talk about the fact that he raped you, there is no limit on the amount for which he can sue you.
+This has a chilling effect on the ability of the patient community to protect itself from health care a worker who either is inept or untrustworthy.
 His hospital has lawyers on staff to represent him.
 He has lawyers who will sue you even if they know they will lose money doing it.
-But you, the victim, cannot get a lawyer to sue the doctor because the $250,000 cap is too little to be worth the time for a medical malpractice lawyer.
+Their job is to defeat patients.
+But you, the patient, cannot get a lawyer to sue the doctor because the $250,000 cap is too little to be worth the time to represent you.

 Liability limitations create a disparity between the ability of providers and patients to seek redress in court in more ways than one.